Note: we do not use affiliate links on our website, be wary of those sites that do use affiliate links as they are being paid for referrals.

 RentACoop Metallic Treadle Feeder

-This one is a clone of the popular Grandpa treadle feeder.
+This one is a clone of the very popular but also Chinese made Grandpa treadle feeder.
 It has some improvements but it also brought along many of the same old weaknesses in the Grandpa treadle feeder design.
 It is quite a bit cheaper than the Grandpa feeder but is a bit over marketed in our opinion.

 Bok Bok Box